Howard has 32 points, 30 rebounds in Hornets' win over Nets - WDEF

 AP Photo/Kathy Willens

-Trailing 105-102 with 2:14 left in regulation, the Hornets went on a 9-0 run to pull off the impressive comeback.
+Trailing 105-102 after a pair of free throws from D’Angelo Russell with 2:14 left in regulation, the Hornets tightened up on defense and went on a 9-0 run to pull off the impressive comeback.

-D’Angelo Russell scored 19 points and LeVert added 11 for the Nets, whose two-game winning streak was cut short.
+Russell scored 19 points and LeVert added 11 for the Nets, whose two-game winning streak was snapped.
 They have yet to have won three consecutive this season.

+“We’ve done a great job the last two games locking down in the fourth quarter and tonight we didn’t,” Brooklyn coach Kenny Atkinson said.

 The Nets led 82-59 after Carroll’s layup with 6:13 left in the third quarter before the Hornets started to chip away as Howard had nine points to pace a 16-5 run to head into the fourth quarter trailing 87-75.